 - The Parque Kennedy: Also know as the “cat park”, this public park located right in the heart of Miraflores, has exactly that: dozens -if not hundreds- of cute cats living in the park (don’t worry, they are periodically vaccinated by the Municipality and several organizations take care of them daily).
 This park is also a great place to try some of the most beloved street dishes by Limeños: picarones (fried doughnuts), mazamorra morada (purple corn pudding, usually served with a side of rice pudding), and butifarras (turkey sandwiches served with thinly chopped onions and spices).

-- The Indian Market: You can’t leave Peru without getting a cozzy alpaca sweater first (or a bottle of Pisco to share with your loved ones back home).
-Peru is the #1 provider of alpaca textiles in the world so it doesn’t come as a surprise that you will be able to find the finnest fibers here at very affordable prices.
+- The Indian Market: You can’t leave Peru without getting a cozy alpaca sweater first (or a bottle of Pisco to share with your loved ones back home).
+Peru is the #1 provider of alpaca textiles in the world so it doesn’t come as a surprise that you will be able to find the finest fibers here at very affordable prices.
 The artisan market “Mercado Indio” in Miraflores is in particular a great place to start with.
 It congregates hundreds (if not thousands) of artisans that sell every single thing you could think of, from textiles to ceramic vases, handmade rugs, precious metals, and more.

 - Huaca Pucllana: A great adobe and clay pyramid built from seven staggered platforms.
 It served as an important ceremonial and administrative center for the advancement of the Lima Culture, a society which developed in the Peruvian Central Coast between the years of 200 AD and 700 AD.